sdiehl28/baseball-analytics/README.md

 - the number of home runs hit by batters should equal the number of home runs allowed by pitchers
 - when the Retrosheet data is aggregated to the same level as the Lahman data and compared, the results should be close
-- fields which should uniquely identify a row in a CSV file, actually do.
+- fields which should uniquely identify a row in a csv file, actually do.

 The data consistency tests show that the [Retrosheet parsers](https://github.com/sdiehl28/baseball-analytics/blob/master/RetrosheetParsers.md), are 100% self-consistent.
 In other words, when the data from one Retrosheet parser is aggregated to the same level as another Retrosheet parser and compared, the results are identical.

 The data consistency tests show that the Lahman data is almost 100% self-consistent.
-In other words, when data from one Lahman CSV file is aggregated to the same level as another and compared, the results are almost identical.
+In other words, when data from one Lahman csv file is aggregated to the same level as another and compared, the results are almost identical.

 The data consistency tests show that the Retrosheet data when aggregated and compared with the Lahman data over the period 1974 through 2019 is: